 The future of our Company depends on attracting talented young people, like you, to work for us.
-That’s why Centennial Coal offers a range of exciting opportunities for graduates, apprentices and vocational students to develop their careers with us.
+That’s why Centennial offers a range of exciting opportunities for graduates, apprentices and vocational students to develop their careers with us.
 If you become part of our team at Centennial, you can look forward to excellent training, development opportunities, as well as competitive salaries and benefits.

 Graduate Development Programme